chmurakrajowa/terraform-provider-ochk/docs/resources/VMware_project.md

 ## Attribute Reference

 No additional attributes are exported.

+Attention!
+The TF user has permissions to the project created at the TF level.
+If you want to use the project in GUI level, you must add appropriate permissions to other users in GUI.